Interpretability Guarantees with Merlin-Arthur Classifiers

 We now discuss two approaches proposed to model the data distribution and why each leads to a different problem by under- or over-representing correlation in the data respectively.

-\paragraph{Taking an independent distribution:} Which means that the conditional probability is modelled as
+\paragraph{Independent distribution:} Which means that the conditional probability is modelled as

 where $p(y_i)$ are suitable probability densities on the individual input components.
 This approach has been used in~\cite{fong2017interpretable} and~\cite{macdonald2021interpretable}, where optimisers are employed to find small features that maximise the classifier score.
-It was highlighted in~\cite{waldchen2022training} how this approach, when modelling the data distribution incorrectly will create artificial new features that were not present in the original image.
-As we have seen, employing an optimisation method with this distribution can result in ``superstimulus'' masks-- mask that generate new features that weren't there.
+In fact, \cite{macdonald2021interpretable} has to make a new approximation of the data distribution in every layer and it has been shown that for neural networks one cannot do much better than applying either this or sampling~\cite{macdonald2022complete}.
+It was highlighted in~\cite{waldchen2022training} how this approach, when modelling the data distribution incorrectly, will create artificial new features that were not present in the original image.
+Employing an optimisation method with this distribution can result in masks that generate new features that were not present in the original image.
 We illustrate this problem in~\Cref{fig:failures}.
 Cutting a specific shape out of a monochrome background will with high likelihood result in an image where this shape is visible.
 If the distribution was true, a monochrome shape would likely lead to an inpainting that is monochrome in the same colour, destroying the artificial feature.
-But an independent distribution underrepresents these reasonable correlations.
+But an independent distribution under-represents these reasonable correlations.

 \paragraph{Taking a data-determined distribution via generative model:} Which means that the conditional probability is modelled as